IndieTechiez/Xpenser/README.md

 # Xpenser
-This is an expense manager application to showcase our cross platform development experiance.
+This is an expense manager application to showcase our cross platform development capabilities.